 d/dx

-For instance, a derivation is defined as the rate of change of b with respect to a.
+For instance, a derivation is defined as the rate of change of b concerning a.
 This relationship is expressed as b= f(a), where b is a function of a.
 The value of this function creates the slope of f(a).

-Derivatives are often used by scientific researchers in differential equations to gauge the changes in the value of variables to be able to succinctly predict the behavior of changing systems.
+Scientific researchers use derivatives in differential equations to gauge the changes in the value of variables to predict the behavior of changing systems succinctly.

 Main Differences Between Differentials and Derivatives

-- The main difference between differentials and derivatives is in terms of their definitions which thereby impact their functionality in the mathematical realm.
+- The main difference between differentials and derivatives is their definitions, which impact their functionality in the mathematical realm.
 The former is a subdomain of calculus that connotes the infinitesimal difference in some fluctuating quantity.
-Derivatives, on the other hand, refer to the alteration of the output value due to a corresponding change in the input value.
+Derivatives, however, refer to altering the output value due to a corresponding change in the input value.
 It connotes the rate of this change.

-- Differentials equations contain derivatives or functions of derivations.
-Whereas, derivatives simply refer to the instant change that occurs with the alteration of the independent variable that produces a corresponding change in the value of the dependent variable.
+- Differential equations contain derivatives or functions of derivations.
+At the same time, derivatives refer to the instant change that occurs with the alteration of the independent variable that produces a corresponding change in the value of the dependent variable.

 - The functional connotation between the dependent and independent variables is known in the case of a derivative and unknown in the case of a differential.
 This represents another important difference between the two mathematical concepts.

-- The formulas of a differential and derivative equation are also significantly different. dy/dx = f(x) represents the former, where y is the dependent and x the independent variable.
+- The formulas of differential and derivative equations are also significantly different. dy/dx = f(x) represents the former, where y is the dependent and x is the independent variable.
 Derivatives are represented by d/dx.

 - Differentials represent the real value change through a linear map, while derivatives represent the same change through a slope map.
 Derivatives calculate the slope of a function on the graph at any given point in time.